bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 Answer the following questions to the best of your ability.
 You can exercise your Googling skills and use training kit.
 Open up the [Answers.md](Answers.md) file and record your responses there.

 1. What is the difference between an adaptive website and a fully responsive website?
-> Adaptive responds to resolutions accross devices.
-Fully Responsive applies characteristics of fixed, fluid, and adaptive designs to create websites optimized for all viewing circumstances.

 2. Describe what it means to be mobile first vs desktop first.